Holistic Health: More Than Just Medicine

 That’s why the idea of holistic health makes so much sense to me.

 It also recognizes that wellness isn’t one-dimensional.
 True health touches every part of our lives—our thoughts, our relationships, our spiritual lives, and how we manage stress, pain, and joy.
-As the University of Western States explains, it’s about honoring all the dimensions of wellness: physical, mental, emotional, social, and spiritual UWS.
+As the University of Western States explains, it’s about honoring all the dimensions of wellness: physical, mental, emotional, social, and spiritual.

 And yes, it still values science and medicine.
 But it also asks deeper questions.
 Why do some people stay sick even with treatment?
 Why do others feel better when they change not just what they take, but how they live?
-According to the Mayo Clinic, holistic care focuses on “treating the underlying causes of disease,” combining traditional care with supportive therapies like nutrition, mindfulness, and movement Mayo Clinic.
+According to the Mayo Clinic, holistic care focuses on “treating the underlying causes of disease,” combining traditional care with supportive therapies like nutrition, mindfulness, and movement.

 Culture, family, and spirituality all play a role in how people define health.
 In some households, a health crisis means reaching out to God first.
 In others, it’s about handling the physical pain before facing the emotions.
 Some people need silence and space.
 Others need music, touch, conversation, and connection.